 Vietnam.vn - Nền tảng quảng bá Việt Nam

-The mother said that at the beginning of the year, the child had contracted hand, foot and mouth disease with symptoms of fever and mouth ulcers, but was cured after a few days of treatment at home.
-This time, when the child contracted the disease again, the family did not think the child was seriously ill, so they delayed taking the child to the hospital.
-Fortunately, the child was treated promptly, is now conscious and ready to go home.
+The mother said that earlier this year, the child had contracted hand, foot, and mouth disease with symptoms of fever and mouth sores, but recovered after a few days of home treatment.
+This time, when the child got sick again, the family didn't think it was serious and delayed taking the child to the hospital.
+Fortunately, the child received timely treatment and is now alert and preparing to go home.

-A child with hand, foot and mouth disease is being cared for at the National Children's Hospital.
+A child with hand, foot, and mouth disease is being cared for at the National Children's Hospital.
 Photo: Truong Giang

-A child with hand, foot and mouth disease is being cared for at the National Children's Hospital.
+A child with hand, foot, and mouth disease is being cared for at the National Children's Hospital.
 Photo: Truong Giang

 Le Nga